Packard Bell: 2001–2006: NEC Computers

-Packard Bell operated under NEC Computers International (NEC CI), a division of NEC Corporation created to consolidate the company’s personal computer business outside of Japan and China.
+Packard Bell operated as NEC Computers, a division of NEC created to consolidate the company’s personal computer business outside of Japan and China.
 This structure followed NEC's earlier acquisition of Packard Bell NEC in 1998.
 During this period, the brand concentrated its efforts in the European market, where it maintained consumer presence after discontinuing its operations in North America around 2000 due to financial challenges and market competition.

 By 2003, Packard Bell had offices in 24 countries, excluding the United States.
 The company reported growth in several European markets during the early 2000s.
 In 2006, NEC sold Packard Bell to Lap Shun Hui, founder of eMachines, as part of a strategic shift to focus on enterprise-oriented technologies.

-2006–2009: Divestiture from NEC and acquisition by Acer Inc.
+2006–2009: Divestiture from NEC and acquisition by Acer

-In 2006, the chairman of the California-based Clifford Holdings, Lap Shun Hui, acquired the rights to the Packard Bell name from NEC for an undisclosed sum, establishing PB Holdings Company in the process.
+In 2006, the chairman of the California-based Clifford Holdings, Lap Shun Hui, acquired the rights to the Packard Bell name from NEC for an undisclosed sum, establishing PB Holdings in the process.
 Hui was in talks with Lenovo Group of China to sell the rights to the Packard Bell name to the latter in early 2007.
-However, Acer Inc. of Taiwan ultimately intervened, making a binding offer to acquire PB Holdings in October 2007.
-Acer's acquisition of Packard Bell occurred in the aftermath of their recent takeover of Gateway in August 2007 and was said to be a strategic deal to prevent Lenovo's expansion into Europe, where Acer had a strong presence.
+However, Acer of Taiwan ultimately intervened, making a binding offer to acquire PB Holdings in October 2007.
+Acer's acquisition of Packard Bell occurred in the aftermath of its recent takeover of Gateway in August 2007 and was said to be a strategic deal to prevent Lenovo's expansion into Europe, where Acer had a strong presence.
 The deal was finalized between January and February 2008, Hui receiving $48.5 million in cash.